25mmHg/066OLED_SSD1306_IIC_T85_GSENSEV1.0/readme.md

-# Howto OLED G-force counter for sozial enterprices
+# Howto 2digit OLED G-force counter for tools in sozial enterprices
 ### Why
 There are many jobs in a manufacture with the needing of counting objects after prozess steps.
 In our fab we cut small tubes with a tool like a drill stand and put them in a small plastic bag.